-Developing a long-term Search Engine Optimisation strategy
+Developing Search Engine Optimisation strategy

-Ideally you should concentrate on a small group of keywords.
+You should concentrate on a small group of keywords.
 The three main factors to consider when choosing keywords are:

 - Search volume

-Implementing good Search Engine Optimisation practices
+Implementing good SEO practices

 High quality content is considered to be the most important factor.
-Adding fresh content to a blog on a regular basis is a great opportunity to use different variations of your keywords.
+Adding fresh content on a regular basis is a great opportunity to use different variations of your keywords.
 However, whilst the use of keywords in content has an important role in how search engines display results, many other factors also influence the rankings of a website.
 Google is increasingly incorporating new factors relating to performance and usability to rank a website.

 - Page loading speed